sszhao26/sszhao26.github.io/_news/klic-seminar-anthropomorphism-and-biases-in-humanai-interaction.md

 **Venue:** SM6058, City University of Hong Kong

-This talk was part of **KLIC’s bi-weekly seminar series**, which features invited speakers and research discussions on Human–Computer Interaction and related fields.<br>
+This talk was part of **KLIC’s bi-weekly seminar series**, which features invited speakers and research discussions on Human–Computer Interaction and related fields.<br><br><br>